Samuel PepysWelcome to The Ephemera Society Website

 • The Emergence of Advertising in America: 1850 - 1920 presents over 9,000 images, with database information, relating to the early history of advertising in the United States.
 The materials, drawn from the Rare Book, Manuscript, and Special Collections Library at Duke University, provide a significant and informative perspective on the early evolution of this most ubiquitous feature of modern American business and culture.

-• NYPL Digital Gallery The New York Public Library provides access to over 275,000 images digitized from primary sources and printed rarities from its own collections including illuminated manuscripts, historical maps, vintage posters, rare prints and photographs, illustrated books, printed ephemera and more.
+• NYPL Digital Collections The New York Public Library provides access to over 275,000 images digitized from primary sources and printed rarities from its own collections including illuminated manuscripts, historical maps, vintage posters, rare prints and photographs, illustrated books, printed ephemera and more.

-• ViewFinder: on-line image resource for England’s history Photographs from the National Monuments Record’s important collections are presented seamlessly on ViewFinder, allowing users to search across the whole archive at once.
+• Historic England: on-line image resource for England’s history Photographs from the National Monuments Record’s important collections are presented seamlessly on ViewFinder, allowing users to search across the whole archive at once.
 The Picture Gallery and Stories contain illustrations of the industrial age, social history (including the Henry W Taunt Collection), architecture and archaeology, dating from the 1840s to the present day.

 • Leeds Playbills An opportunity to view playbills in the Local Studies Library collection from a wide range of Leeds Theatres such as The City Varieties, The Grand, The Princess and the Theatre Royal that provides a unique insight into theatre life in Leeds between 1781 and the 1990’s.